Some Tips On Silage Storage

 3) Packing tractor weight

 In order to determine the best total tractor weight to optimize packing, divide total tractor weight by 800.

 This will determine the tons per hour of fresh silage that can be packed properly

 For example, if the tractor total weight is around 120,000 lbs, dividing it by 800 would equals to 150 tons of silage per hour that can be properly packed.

 To increase weight of packing tractor, consider filling the tires with water.

 4) Forage layer thickness

-Chopped forage should have thin layers of 6 to 12 inches.
+Chopped forage should be spread in thin layers of 6 - 12 inches.

-In a properly packed bunker silo, the tires of the packing tractor should pass over the entire surface before the next forage layer is distributed.
+Ideally, the tires of the packing tractor should pass over the entire surface before next forage layer is distributed.

-Here are some other common silage mistakes to avoid:
+Here are some common silage mistakes to avoid: